anshi31/customer-discount-analysis/README.md

 # customer-discount-analysis
-Description
+Description:
 This project contains an analysis of discount impact on customer spending behavior, SQL queries, and Python scripts to process and analyze the data.

-Files Included
+Files Included:

-main.py – Python script for data processing and analysis.
+-main.py – Python script for data processing and analysis.

-sql_commands.sql – SQL queries for data extraction and manipulation.
+-sql_commands.sql – SQL queries for data extraction and manipulation.

 Business Case Study.pdf – A business analysis on discount impact, customer segmentation, and strategic recommendations.
 Features